Florida Commercial Lending: Capital for the Nation's Fastest Growing State

 Dscr Loans

-DSCR loans have taken off in Florida faster than in any other state.
-They allow investors to qualify based on property rental income rather than personal tax returns, making them ideal for the state's massive short-term rental and vacation property market.
-Florida investors use DSCR financing for Airbnb and VRBO properties in the Keys, Gulf Coast beach rentals, Orlando-area vacation homes, and traditional long-term rental portfolios.
-Programs are available for single-family, condos, townhomes, and small multifamily.
-Minimum DSCR ratios typically start at 1.0x, with better rates available at 1.25x and above.
+DSCR loans have grown faster in Florida than anywhere else.
+Investors qualify based on rental income, not personal tax returns.
+That makes them ideal for Airbnb and VRBO properties in the Keys, Gulf Coast beach rentals, Orlando vacation homes, and long-term rental portfolios.
+Available for single-family, condos, townhomes, and small multifamily.
+Minimum DSCR starts at 1.0x, with better rates at 1.25x and above.

 Construction Loans

-Ground-up construction financing for Florida developers building multifamily communities, hotels and resorts, retail centers, mixed-use projects, and industrial facilities.
-Florida's permitting and entitlement process varies significantly by county and municipality, and our construction lenders understand these local dynamics.
-We handle projects from $1 million to $50 million+ across the state's high-demand markets.
-We also finance major renovation projects that require gut rehabilitation, including hotel PIPs, adaptive reuse conversions, and historic renovation tax credit projects.
+Construction financing for multifamily, hotels, retail centers, mixed-use projects, and industrial facilities.
+Permitting varies by county and city in Florida.
+Our construction lenders know these local rules.
+We handle projects from $1 million to $50 million+.
+We also finance major renovations, including hotel PIPs, adaptive reuse, and historic tax credit projects.

 Franchise Financing

-Florida's population growth and tourism traffic create an ideal environment for franchise expansion.
-We arrange financing for franchise locations across quick-service restaurants, fitness concepts, automotive services, home services, and retail.
-SBA 7(a) is the most common vehicle for franchise financing under $5 million, covering buildout costs, equipment, working capital, and sometimes real estate.
-We work with lenders who are already familiar with the major franchise systems and can underwrite franchise deals efficiently based on system-wide performance data.
+Florida's population growth and tourism traffic make it ideal for franchise expansion.
+We finance quick-service restaurants, fitness brands, auto services, home services, and retail locations.
+SBA 7(a) covers buildout, equipment, working capital, and sometimes real estate for deals under $5 million.
+Our lenders know the major franchise systems and can underwrite based on brand performance data.

 Hard Money Loans

-Hard money capital for time-sensitive Florida acquisitions, fix-and-flip projects, and situations where conventional financing is not available due to property condition, timeline, or borrower circumstances.
-Florida's competitive real estate market means that the ability to close quickly with hard money can be the difference between winning and losing a deal.
-Our hard money programs fund in as little as 7 to 14 days with interest-only payments and flexible exit strategies.
-Common use cases include distressed property acquisitions, pre-foreclosure purchases, and quick-close competitive bids.
+Hard money for time-sensitive Florida acquisitions, fix-and-flip projects, and deals where conventional financing is not an option.
+In Florida's competitive market, closing fast can mean the difference between winning and losing a deal.
+Our programs fund in 7 to 14 days with interest-only payments.
+Common uses include distressed properties, pre-foreclosure purchases, and quick-close bids.

 Working Capital Financing

-Working capital solutions for Florida businesses managing seasonal demand cycles, growth phases, or cash flow timing gaps.
-Florida's tourism-dependent businesses often have significant seasonal revenue swings that require capital flexibility.
-Products include business lines of credit, term loans, invoice factoring for B2B companies, and merchant cash advances for high-volume retail and hospitality operators.
-We match each business with the working capital product that aligns with their revenue pattern and capital needs.
+Working capital for Florida businesses dealing with seasonal swings, growth phases, or cash flow gaps.
+Tourism-dependent businesses often have big revenue shifts between seasons.
+Products include lines of credit, term loans, invoice factoring, and merchant cash advances.
+We match each business with the product that fits their revenue pattern.

 Financing Scenarios

-- A hospitality group is acquiring a 200-key beachfront hotel in Fort Lauderdale that needs $4 million in PIP renovations to maintain its franchise flag.
-The property generates strong seasonal revenue but needs bridge financing to complete the renovation before qualifying for permanent agency debt with a 10-year term.
+• A hospitality group is buying a 200-key beachfront hotel in Fort Lauderdale.
+The property needs $4 million in PIP renovations to keep its franchise flag.
+Bridge financing covers the renovation period before the property qualifies for permanent agency debt.

-- A short-term rental operator in the Florida Keys has a portfolio of 12 vacation rental properties generating over $1.8 million in annual gross revenue.
-They need DSCR financing to consolidate ownership, pay off existing high-rate debt, and acquire three additional properties in the same market without qualifying on personal income.
+• A short-term rental operator in the Keys owns 12 vacation rental properties generating $1.8 million a year.
+They need DSCR financing to consolidate ownership, pay off high-rate debt, and buy three more properties without qualifying on personal income.

-- A medical practice group with six physicians in Orlando is purchasing a 15,000 sq ft medical office building using SBA 504 financing.
-The practice currently leases space at $28 per square foot and wants to lock in long-term occupancy costs while building equity.
-The 504 program allows them to acquire with just 10% down and a fixed rate on the CDC portion.
+• Six physicians in Orlando are buying their 15,000 sq ft medical office building.
+They currently pay $28 per square foot NNN in rent.
+SBA 504 lets them buy with 10% down and a fixed rate on the CDC portion.

-- A developer is converting a former retail center in Miami's Wynwood neighborhood to a mixed-use residential and creative office project.
-The conversion requires bridge financing to acquire the property and fund the initial architectural and permitting work, followed by construction financing for the vertical buildout.
+• A developer is converting a former retail center in Miami's Wynwood neighborhood into apartments and creative office space.
+Bridge financing covers the acquisition and permits.
+Construction financing follows for the vertical build.

-- An assisted living developer is building a 120-bed memory care facility in a Naples suburb to serve the growing senior population on Florida's Gulf Coast.
-The project requires specialized healthcare construction financing from a lender with experience underwriting assisted living facilities and understanding the licensing timeline.
+• An assisted living developer is building a 120-bed memory care facility in suburban Naples.
+The Gulf Coast's growing senior population drives demand.
+The project needs healthcare construction financing from a lender who understands licensing timelines.

-- A logistics company is developing a 300,000 sq ft cold-storage distribution facility near Jacksonville's Westside Industrial Park to serve the grocery and pharmaceutical cold-chain supply chain for the Southeast.
-The project involves construction financing with a pre-leased anchor tenant and equipment financing for the refrigeration systems.
+• A logistics company is building a 300,000 sq ft cold-storage facility near Jacksonville's Westside Industrial Park.
+The project serves grocery and pharma cold-chain distribution for the Southeast.
+It combines construction financing with equipment financing for refrigeration systems.

 Why CapitalAx